How to measure blood pressure?

 When to check blood pressure?

-Take a few readings each time, a couple of minutes apart, and calculate the average to make the figures more representative.
-And if your blood pressure monitor doesn’t store your readings for you, jot them down in a notebook to get an idea of long-term trends.
+Take a few readings each time, at least 30 seconds apart, and calculate the average to make the figures more representative.
+And if your bp monitor doesn’t store your readings for you, jot them down in a notebook to get an idea of long-term trends.

 Bupa (2018).
 High blood pressure.
 Retrieved from www.bupa.co.uk/health-information/heart-blood-circulation/high-blood-pressure-hypertension